West Pharmaceutical Services Inc (WST)'s Winning Formula: Financ

 - Momentum rank: 4/10

-West Pharmaceutical Services, based in Pennsylvania, U.S., is a crucial supplier to the pharmaceutical, biotechnology, and generic drug industries.
+West Pharmaceutical Services, headquartered in Pennsylvania, USA, is a crucial supplier to the pharmaceutical, biotechnology, and generic drug industries.
 The company specializes in elastomer-based packaging components, non-glass containment solutions, and auto-injectors for injectable drugs.
-Operating in two segments—proprietary products and contract-manufactured products—it generates about 55% of its revenue internationally and 45% domestically.
-With a market cap of $22.89 billion and sales of $2.88 billion, West Pharmaceutical Services maintains a robust operating margin of 21.14%.
+With a market cap of $22.61 billion and annual sales of $2.88 billion, West operates through two segments: proprietary products and contract-manufactured products.
+It generates about 55% of its revenue from international markets and 45% from the United States.

 Financial Strength Breakdown

-West Pharmaceutical Services Inc's financial strength is evident in its impressive Interest Coverage ratio of 84.46 and an Altman Z-Score of 17.39, indicating a strong buffer against financial distress.
+West Pharmaceutical Services Inc's financial robustness is evident in its impressive Interest Coverage ratio of 84.46 and an Altman Z-Score of 18.15, indicating a strong shield against financial distress.
 The company's strategic debt management is reflected in its Debt-to-Revenue ratio of 0.11, underscoring its solid financial health.

 Profitability and Growth Metrics

 West Pharmaceutical Services Inc's profitability is highlighted by its increasing Operating Margin, which has grown significantly over the past five years.
-The company's Gross Margin also reflects a consistent upward trend, enhancing its revenue conversion into profit.
-Growth is further demonstrated by a 3-Year Revenue Growth Rate of 11.4%, surpassing 60.11% of its industry peers.
+The company's Gross Margin also reflects a consistent upward trend, demonstrating its efficiency in converting revenue into profit.
+Furthermore, its 3-Year Revenue Growth Rate of 11.4% and strong EBITDA growth underscore its commitment to expanding its business operations.

 Conclusion